-Yes, U.S. citizens can still travel to Cuba legally through ROOSTERGNN Academy.
+Yes, U.S. citizens can still travel to Cuba legally through ROOSTERGNN Academy and Artist Residency.
 We are a Spain-based organization with strong international relations, including Cuba and the United States.
-As such, ROOSTERGNN Academy is permitted to offer “support for the Cuban people” category travel programs to Cuba by the U.S. Department of Treasury’s OFAC.
+As such, ROOSTERGNN Academy and Artist Residency are permitted to offer “support for the Cuban people” category travel programs to Cuba by the U.S. Department of Treasury’s OFAC.

 - Yes, Americans, you can still visit Cuba (Lonely Planet)

 - 7 things you need to know about going tu Cuba now (New York Times)

 - More info on travelling to Cuba as Americans

 - Travel to Cuba for United States Citizens

 - Updated June 04, 2019: Official U.S. Department of Treasury’s Cuba FAQs

 FAQs (FREQUENTLY ASKED QUESTIONS)

 Yes.
 In June 2019, the American government, as part of its ongoing economic embargo of Cuba’s socialist government, announced new rules for Americans traveling to Cuba, which included a ban on cruise ships.
 It also eliminated one of the 12 categories under which travel to the island has been allowed, the educational and cultural trips known as “people to people” trips.
 However, Americans can still visit the island under the “support for Cuban people” category, either independently or on an accompanied tour.
 That category requires you to spend money at Cuban-owned businesses throughout your trip, something you are certain to do, even without trying.